-The following five sections (Sections 10 through 14) specify requirements for implementations of MSC Solutions compliant with this CP.
+The following five sections (Sections 10 through Section 14, and the Key Management Requirements Annex), specify requirements for implementations of MSC Solutions compliant with this CP.
+Key Management Requirements have been relocated to a separate Key Management Requirements Annex.

 9.1 THRESHOLD AND OBJECTIVE REQUIREMENTS